 Where I work:

 The Wharf Practice is located at The Wharf, Sowerby Bridge.
 This area is a small, thriving complex that includes other therapeutic practices, NGO's, small businesses, a couple of cafes, and a pub.

 The practice room is on the first floor, so I am afraid it is not currently wheelchair accessible.
-However, if access to the venue is difficult for a client, I'd be happy to discuss the possibility of making different more suitable arrangements.
+However, if access to the venue is difficult or impossible for a client, I'd be happy to discuss the possibility of making more suitable arrangements.

 As the building is shared by various organisations, there is a buzzer system at the front door to get in, and a green button on the wall beside the front door to let yourself out.